Asymptotics for estimating a diverging number of parameters -- with and without sparsity

-In the finite-dimensional setting ($p_n = p < \infty)$, we can choose $A_n = J(\btheta^*)^{-1}$.
-Then, \cref{theorem2} yields the typical result The proof of \cref{theorem2} uses mixed-entropy inequalities \citep[Section 2.14]{vdV} building on Talagrand's work on generic chaining \citep{talagrand2005generic} to obtain weak conditions.
+The proof of \cref{theorem2} uses mixed-entropy inequalities \citep[Section 2.14]{vdV} building on Talagrand's work on generic chaining \citep{talagrand2005generic} to obtain weak conditions.
 For $M$-estimators in the linear regression model, we obtain asymptotic normality if $p_n^2 \ln n/n \to 0$ under standard assumptions, see \cref{cor:Mest} in \cref{sec:MEstGen}. \citet{PortnoyAsymp} and \citet{Mammen89} obtain the slightly weaker condition $p_n^{3/2} \ln n / n \to 0$.
-Both authors exploit the linear model structure through fourth-order expansions and a design-dependent standardization, effectively alleviating the need for the sample Hessian to converge. \citet{portnoy1986central} showed that a general CLT cannot hold unless $p_n^2/n \to 0$, so our result appears to be close to optimal. \citet{Fan} require the much stronger condition $p_n^5 / n \to 0$ for maximum-likelihood estimation in general non-linear models.
+Both authors exploit the linear model structure through fourth-order expansions and a design-dependent standardization, effectively alleviating the need for the sample Hessian to converge. \citet{portnoy1986central} showed that a general CLT cannot hold unless $p_n^2/n \to 0$, so our result appears to be close to optimal. \citet{Fan} require the much stronger condition $p_n^5 / n \to 0$ for maximum likelihood estimation in general nonlinear models.

-\section{Penalized estimation}
+\section{Penalized Estimation}

-\subsection{Penalization of estimating equations}
+\subsection{Penalization of Estimating Equations}